Skip to main content

 How a Retirement Benefit Is Paid

-When a member retires, his or her benefit is paid first from the member contribution account.
+When a member retires, his or her defined benefit is paid first from the member contribution account.
 After these funds have been paid out, the benefit is funded from a separate contribution that the employer makes to VRS and investment earnings.

 The member receives the retirement benefit in the form of a monthly benefit according to a payout option the member chose when applying for retirement: Basic Benefit, Basic Benefit with Partial Lump-Sum Option Payment (PLOP), Survivor Option, Survivor Benefit With PLOP or Advance Pension Option.
 The payout option the member elects at retirement is irrevocable.
 The member cannot change it after retiring, except for the Survivor Option under some conditions.